sugar-framework/sugar-framework.github.io/_posts/2014-02-15-geting-started-index.md

 > Mix is a build tool that provides tasks for creating, compiling, testing (and soon releasing) Elixir projects.
 Mix is inspired by the Leiningen build tool for Clojure and was written by one of its contributors.

 That sounds super, doesn't it?
 At the end of the day, you will use Mix for a number of reasons in your project.
-The first way we will use Mix today is to have it create our initial project for us with `mix new [project name]`.
+The first way we will use Mix today is to have it create our initial project for us with `mix new --sup [project name]`.

 ```
-$ mix new your_project
+$ mix new --sup your_project
 * creating README.md
 * creating .gitignore
 * creating mix.exs
+* creating config
+* creating config/config.exs
 * creating lib
 * creating lib/your_project.ex
-* creating lib/your_project
-* creating lib/your_project/supervisor.ex
 * creating test
 * creating test/test_helper.exs
 * creating test/your_project_test.exs